alensiljak/interactive-brokers-flex-rs/README.md

 To edit the values, use any text editor.

-## PriceDb Configuration
+## Symbols Configuration

-See [pricedb](crates.io/crates/pricedb) crate for instructions on how to set up Price Database.
+See `as-symbols` [crate](https://crates.io/crates/as-symbols) for instructions on how to set up the symbols data file.
 At the moment this is required for the symbol mapping.
 The symbols in IB (i.e. VHYL) may be mapped to a different symbol in Ledger (i.e. VHYL_AS).

 # Usage